 Knowing your student loan balance can help you make a plan to pay off your student loans.
 Try out these methods to pay down your student loan balance:

 - Take advantage of 0 percent interest.
-Federal student loan payment requirements are paused with 0 percent interest until Aug.
-31, 2022, in response to the COVID-19 pandemic.
+Federal student loan payment requirements are paused with 0 percent interest until 60 days after June 30th, 2023, or 60 days after the Supreme Court makes a decision about Biden’s student loan forgiveness plan, whichever comes first.
 If you’re not currently pursuing a loan forgiveness program, it could make sense to make small payments on your loans while interest is not accruing.

 - Set up autopay.
 If you set up automatic payments on your student loan account, you won’t miss a payment, and you might get a discount on your interest rate.

 - Participate in AmeriCorps or military service.
 Those who complete a year of AmeriCorps service are eligible for the Segal Education Award to help pay off federal student loans.
 Members of the U.S. Armed Forces may also be eligible for lower interest rates on student loans and special forgiveness programs.